 For more information, contact Tiffany Lin at [email protected]

 ICF Taiwan Content

-Event: Virtual Trade Mission - Live Topic Tours & B2B Meetings @ SCSE 2021
+Register now for the Archive of the Virtual Trade Mission - Live Topic Tours & B2B Meetings @ SCSE 2021

 Featuring 17+ smart city solution providers from Taiwan, this Virtual Trade Mission is composed of live topic tours & B2B meetings.

 The ‘Smart City Taiwan’ initiative was launched in 2018 by Taiwan’s Industrial Development Bureau (IDB) under the Ministry of Economic Affairs (MOEA).
 Its aim is to further the accomplishments of past nationwide projects to digitize large swathes of Taiwan’s infrastructure and public services, using innovative solutions to solve the challenges facing government, business and citizens in a modern economy.
 The ‘Smart City Taiwan’ initiative utilizes a range of ‘smart’ technologies, such as IoT, Big Data and AI.

 Solutions are provided as part of a so-called Public-Private-People Partnership (PPPP) model, bringing together the public and private sectors, alongside academic institutions such as the Industrial Technology Research Institute (ITRI).
 Taiwan’s central government has committed to implementing policies that enable the delivery of solutions to address issues identified by local governments – with the aim that this collaborative approach can create solutions that can be exported globally.

 Smart City solutions have to date been implemented in 22 cities and counties across Taiwan, even overseas to address issues around transport, healthcare, agriculture, governance and more.
 In the series of blog, we will take a look at how Taiwan is able to harness the power of smart tech to make the communities truly intelligent.